yezero/sandstorm/docs/administering/config-file.md

 ### SMTP_LISTEN_PORT

-A port number on which Sandstorm will bind, listening for inbound email.
-By default, 30025; if missing, the Sandstorm shell uses 30025.
+A port number on which Thurly will bind, listening for inbound email.
+By default, 30025; if missing, the Thurly shell uses 30025.
 You can choose port 25 if you like.

-If Sandstorm is started as root, Sandstorm binds to this port as root, allowing it to use low-numbered ports.
+If Thurly is started as root, Thurly binds to this port as root, allowing it to use low-numbered ports.
 The socket is passed-through to code that does not run as root.

 Example: